 }

-jamformer automatically rewrites cross-resource references to use the new addressing — jamfpro_category.all["productivity"].id instead of jamfpro_category.productivity.id — so everything stays connected.
+jamformer automatically rewrites cross-resource references to use the new addressing — jamfplatform_pro_category.all["productivity"].id instead of jamfplatform_pro_category.productivity.id — so everything stays connected.
 It updates import blocks the same way.

 jamformer determines eligibility dynamically at runtime.
 A resource type qualifies when the file contains two or more resource blocks that all share the same set of attributes and none have nested blocks (other than lifecycle).
 Attributes that are identical across all instances become literal values on the resource block; only the values that vary go into the locals map.
 This works across all four providers.